-- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2023.
+- 4.1 The school will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2024.
 This section should be read in conjunction with the school's Safer Recruitment Policy. - 4.2 The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.

-The following members of staff have undertaken Safer Recruitment training: Matthew Sweeney, J Rist (Include who has completed the Safer Recruitment training).
+The following members of staff have undertaken Safer Recruitment training: Matthew Sweeney - Headteacher J Rist- Chair of Governors